fleetdm/fleet/handbook/people.md

 Our Zoom meetings are configured to let participants join before the host starts the meeting.
 We do this to ensure meetings start on time, even if the host isn't there.
 This setting is locked across all Zoom accounts, but it **only** applies to meetings with scheduled start times.

 If you are organizing a recurring meeting, you need to make sure you configure the meeting room to have a start time.
-To set a recurring meeting's start time, go to your [upcoming meetings](https://zoom.us/meeting#/upcoming) page and find the meeting room with the same name as the calender event.
+To set a recurring meeting's start time, go to your [upcoming meetings](https://zoom.us/meeting#/upcoming) page and find the meeting room with the same name as the calendar event.
 Click the edit button next to the meeting room, and add the meeting's start time.

 ## Slack